droxit/roxcomposer/doc/elastic.md

 ### Filebeats

-We included three filebeats to ship logs via logstash into elasticsearch:
+We included three filebeats to ship logs via logstash into elasticsearch.
+Because of file ownership issues the beats have custom docker images which include their respective `filebeat.yml`.
+Their Dockerfiles are located in the `docker-images` folder inside the repository.

 * Trace beat: this beat's purpose is to ship message traces.
 It's configuration is located under `elastic/tracebeat/filebeat.yml`.